lexnederbragt/lexnederbragt.com/_posts/2026-02-03-simulated_intelligence.md

 provided by the university through the Microsoft Azure platform.
 I use this to write code (with the help of the Roocode plugin for Visual Studio Code).
-I also use commercial platforms (Google Gemini, Google AI search, Perplexity, ChatGPT) but so far have no paid subscription to any of them.
+I also use commercial platforms (Google Gemini, Google AI search, Perplexity, ChatGPT) but so far have no paid subscription to any of them[^AI_declaration].

 I hope to occasionally post some of my experiences, findings and opinions on this blog.
 Here is the first post!